MSc Energy Systems Innovation

 Who's the course for?

-• Graduates and individuals with innovative ideas they wish to develop in the energy sector
+• graduates and individuals with innovative ideas they wish to develop in the energy sector

-• Graduates in engineering or science, who have the qualities and ideas required to become leaders in innovation
+• graduates in engineering or science, who have the qualities and ideas required to become leaders in innovation

-• Technical staff who have identified an innovation or have expertise likely to yield innovative solutions and want to learn how to commercialise these
+• technical staff who have identified an innovation or have expertise likely to yield innovative solutions and want to learn how to commercialise these

-• Business developers who have identified an opportunity to innovate in the energy sector and seek to understand the framework of the industry and its supply chain
+• business developers who have identified an opportunity to innovate in the energy sector and seek to understand the framework of the industry and its supply chain

-• Managers or technical staff who are seeking innovative solutions for their challenges and want to equip themselves with the knowledge and leadership skills to enable their companies to identify, validate and commercialise possible solutions
+• managers or technical staff who are seeking innovative solutions for their challenges and want to equip themselves with the knowledge and leadership skills to enable their companies to identify, validate and commercialise possible solutions

-• Industrial staff seeking continuing professional development
+• industrial staff seeking continuing professional development and/or transition into the energy sector

 What you'll study